anshul22negi/Bosch_age_and_gender_detection_IITRPR/README.md

 ## Training

 #### Image Super-Resolution
-- To train the Transformer for image super-resolution, run the train.py file located in the root directory.
+- To train the Transformer for image super-resolution, run the `train.py` file located in the root directory.
-- The model has been implemented in the swin_ir.py and the dataloader for the same has been implemented in dataloader.py in the root directory.
+- The model has been implemented in the `swin_ir.py` and the dataloader for the same has been implemented in `dataloader.py` in the root directory.
 The model parameters and the data generators can be changed here.
-- predict_sr.py can be used to test image super resolution on individual files.
+- `predict_sr.py` can be used to test image super resolution on individual files.
 - Output is 2x the resolution of original image.

 #### Face detection
-- face_detection.py generates the bounding boxes in the top left bottom right CSS format
+- `face_detection.py` generates the bounding boxes in the top left bottom right CSS format

 #### Gender Detection
+- `classifier/train_gender.py` trains the gender model

 #### Age Detection
+- `classifier/train_age.py` trains the age model

 ###### Note :
 - Training the models is an optional step as models trained by us have already been saved and provided along with the rest of the files.
 - In case one does decided to train the model.
 It is recommended to have atleast 16GB of VRAM for quick and efficient training.

 ## Prediction
-- To just predict the outputs and generate the output.csv file, run the following command in the root directory
+- To just predict the outputs and generate the `output.csv` file, use the `run_video.py` file.
+Run `python run_video.py -h` for a list and description of the arguments required
-         >
-- Here,
+- The dataset does not need to be downloaded for prediction

 ## So, What's happening in the background?